SanjanaSingh1818/Dictionary_App/README.md

 2. Customize the "Description," "Features," and "Technologies Used" sections according to your app's specific details.
 3. Update the GitHub repository URLs and any other placeholders (`your-username`, `dictionary-app`) with your actual GitHub username and repository name.

-This Markdown file (`README.md`) will render nicely on your GitHub repository, providing an overview of your dictionary app, installation instructions, usage guidelines, and more.
-Adjust the content and styling as needed to best represent your app!